AzureAD/microsoft-identity-web/src/Microsoft.Identity.Web.GraphServiceClient/Readme.md

 #### WithAppOnly()

-In Microsoft.Identity.Web.MicrosoftGraph 2.x, you could request an application token by calling WithAppOnlyToken().
+In Microsoft.Identity.Web.MicrosoftGraph 2.x, you could specify using app permissions (which require an app-only-token) by calling `.WithAppOnly()`.

 ```csharp
 var messages = await _graphServiceClient.Users